cortexlabs/cortex/docs/dependency-management/system-packages.md

 ## Use system packages in workloads

-Cortex will use your image to launch Python serving workloads and you will have access to any packages you added:
+Cortex will use your custom image to launch workloads and you will have access to any packages you added:

 ```python
 # predictor.py